 For the last nine months I have been living in Shenzhen, where I can see the mountains of Hong Kong from my apartment building.
-I cross the boarder about once a month, and each time I go it is looking more and more like a war zone.
+I cross the boarder about once a month, and each time it looks more and more like a war zone.

-Hostility towards China in Hong Kong in nothing new.
-On my first visit, it was particularly notable at metro stations, where I’d often witness Hong Kongers huffing and puffing about the large numbers of Chinese tourists that used to visit at weekends, and who often struggle to grasp the concept of standing to one side of the escalators.
+Hostility towards China in Hong Kong is nothing new.
+On my first visit, it was particularly notable at metro stations, where I’d often witness Hong Kongers huffing and puffing about the large numbers of Chinese tourists who used to visit at weekends, and who often struggle to grasp the concept of standing to one side of the escalators.
 But this muttering hostility has now escalated into full-blown violence – though primarily between Hong Kongers and the police, rather than visiting mainlanders (many of which are now too frightened to cross the border).

 When I speak to my friends in Hong Kong who have been regularly protesting, it seems it is the behaviour of police that gets them most riled up.
 They are immensely anti-China also, as the graffiti now decorated around the city suggests, but I do wonder if the scenes we are seeing now in Hong Kong might be slightly less terrifying had the police dealt with the situation better from the start.

 A significant chunk of Hong Kongers have lost complete trust in the police, and that is incredibly dangerous for any civil society.
 It is the police, after all, who are working on the front-line of a society which has become increasingly aggravated by the people who govern.

 Two months ago, I visited some friends who have been fighting on the ‘front-line’ of the protests, one of whom has been badly bruised by a police baton, and was lucky to avoid arrest.
 We met in a shopping centre in the afternoon, where the protest was large but peaceful, with thousands of people singing the new Hong Kong national anthem.